Just a moment...

 Press 'Enter' after typing page number.

-Conclusions: The Authority conclusively held that the diagnosis/treatment/care services rendered in connection with psoriasis, dandruff, dermatitis, anti-fungal infections, folliculitis, and similar dermatological conditions constitute "healthcare services" and are exempt under Sl.
-No. 74 of Notification No. 12/2017-Central Tax (Rate).
+Issues: Whether healthcare services rendered for treatment of psoriasis, dandruff, dermatitis, anti-fungal infections, folliculitis, and similar dermatological conditions are exempt under Sl.
+No. 74 of Notification No. 12/2017-Central Tax (Rate) dated 28.06.2017.